772/waypoint_based_destructible_terrain/README.md

 # waypoint_based_destructible_terrain

-A techdemo showing an AI friendly destructible terrain for side-scrolling games.
-It works by using a waypoint net that is both used for AI players and rendering the landscape.
+waypoint_based_destructible_terrain is a small techdemo showcasing an artificial intelligence (AI)-compatible destructible terrain designed for side-scrolling games.
+The functionality is achieved through the implementation of a dynamic waypoint network, utilized concurrently for AI player navigation and landscape rendering.

-For destructible 2D landscapes, you would normally use a approach with a huge grid of single pixels (bitmap) or a polygon-based approach.
-Both approaches can be advanced using techniques like marching squares or quadtrees.
-However, both approaches have their difficulties with AI players.
+Why?
+In the context of destructible two-dimensional (2D) landscapes, conventional methodologies involve the utilization of either a vast grid comprising individual pixels (bitmap) or a polygon-based approach.
+Techniques such as marching squares or quadtrees are often employed to enhance the sophistication of these approaches.
+However, both approaches (bitmaps and polygons) encounter challenges when accommodating AI players within the gaming environment.

+## Preview

+TODO.mp4

 ## Build